anandhu0987/surya/README.md

 - Responsive layout that adapts to screen size
 - Performance optimized for mobile browsers

-## 📝 License
+## 📝 Audio Feature

-This project is open source and available for personal use.
+- Auto-playing Christmas music

-## 🤝 Contributing
+- Seamless background audio integration

-Feel free to fork this project and customize it for your own use!
+- Mobile-friendly audio implementation

 ## 🌐 Deployment Status

-The site is successfully deployed using GitHub Pages and is live at [aswinkp2002.github.io/christmas-card](https://aswinkp2002.github.io/christmas-card/).
+The site is successfully deployed using GitHub Pages and is live at [anandhu0987.github.io/surya](https://anandhu0987.github.io/surya/).
 Any changes pushed to the main branch will automatically trigger a new deployment.